jdx/mise/README.md

 I've found asdf to be particularly rigid and difficult to learn.
 It also made strange decisions like having `asdf list all` but `asdf latest --all` (why is one a flag and one a positional argument?).
-`rtx` makes heavy use of aliases so you don't need to remember if it's `rtx plugin add nodejs` or `rtx plugin install nodejs`.
+`rtx` makes heavy use of aliases so you don't need to remember if it's `rtx plugin add node` or `rtx plugin install node`.
 If I can guess what you meant, then I'll try to get rtx to respond in the right way.

 That said, there are a lot of great things about asdf.
 It's the best multi-runtime manager out there